Glenn Lazarus: Political career

 Lazarus was selected to head the Palmer United Party (PUP) Senate ticket in Queensland at the 2013 federal election and was elected on a 9.89 percent primary vote.
 He got to the required 14.3 percent quota from a favourable preferential tally from group voting tickets.
 His term as a PUP Senator commenced on 1 July 2014 and he became PUP Senate leader.

 He announced his resignation from PUP through Facebook on 13 March 2015 and became an independent Senator.
 He wrote: "I have a different view of team work.
 Given this, I felt it best that I resign from the party and pursue my senate role as an independent senator."

+Glenn Lazarus Team

 In May 2015, Lazarus announced his intention to form his own party.
 The party, Glenn Lazarus Team, was registered on 9 July 2015.
 Lazarus and the Glenn Lazarus Team were unsuccessful in the 2016 federal election and did not secure any seats in the Parliament.
 As this was a double dissolution election, Lazarus' Senate term ended on 2 July 2016.
 The party was voluntarily deregistered on 14 July 2017.